espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Peshpine Grenade (Moderate).md

 Many types of peshpine grenade grant an item bonus to attack rolls.

 You gain a +1 item bonus to attack rolls.
-The bomb deals 2d6 piercing damage and 2 piercing splash damage, and the target is [[Stupefied|Stupefied 1]].
+The bomb deals 2d6 piercing damage and 2 piercing splash damage, and the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 1]].